abetkin/declared/docs/examples.md

 For the filter nesting to work we need `qor`, `qand` and `CascadeFilter` to be filters themselves.
 But they are classes...

-Don't worry, we have metaclasses for the resque:
+Don't worry, we have metaclasses to the rescue:

     from declared import DeclaredMeta